 Program highlights include internships with companies such as Vogue, Betsey Johnson, Tommy Hilfiger, Urban Outfitters and Abercrombie & Fitch, and study abroad opportunities in London, Rome, Hong Kong, Seoul, Melbourne, Dominican Republic, Scotland, New Zealand, and Denmark.
 Students also have access to PhilaU’s Historic Textile and Costume Collection as well as “specialized space for individual programs including, engineering labs, fashion design studios, textile studios with state-of-the-art machinery, and industrial design studios.”
 The Textile and Costume Collection features “museum-quality garments, accessories, and textiles as sources of design inspiration for the modern-day design and product-development process.”

-10. Maryland Institute College of Art, MD (top 20% of schools considered)
+Massachusetts College of Art & Design (top 16% of schools being considered)

 Founded in 1873 as the Massachusetts Normal Art School, Massachusetts College of Art and Design is a public, independent college of art and design.
 The school is home to 2,426 students, enrolled in more than 30 Graduate and Undergraduate programs.
 Massachusetts College of Art and Design also offers Certificate programs in Fashion Design, Furniture Design, Industrial Design, and Graphic Design.

 Founded by "English art educator Walter Smith and Boston Brahmin arts impresario Charles Callahan Perkins," Massachusetts College of Art and Design (MassArt), offers BFA degrees in Fashion Design, Fibers, and Jewelry/Metalsmithing.
 Program highlights include participation in the Annual Fashion Show and special projects similar to the school’s 2011 Voltage Fashion/Film Story (a collaboration between the Fashion and Film Departments).